opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: CEIL(a) takes the ceiling of value a.
+Usage: CEIL(T) takes the ceiling of value T.

-Note: CEIL and CEILING functions have the same implementation & functionality
+Note: CEIL and `CEILING`_ functions have the same implementation & functionality

 Limitation: CEIL only works as expected when IEEE 754 double type displays decimal when stored.

-Argument type: a: <any numeric type>
+Argument type: INTEGER/LONG/FLOAT/DOUBLE

 Return type: LONG